Doug Baldwin

 Douglas Dewayne Baldwin Jr. (born September 21, 1988) is an American former professional football player who spent his entire eight-season career as a wide receiver with the Seattle Seahawks of the National Football League (NFL).
-He played college football for the Stanford Cardinal and was signed by the Seahawks as an undrafted free agent in 2011.
-Baldwin is the Seahawks third all-time leader in team receptions and receiving yards, second in receiving touchdowns and was selected to the Pro Bowl twice and won Super Bowl XLVIII with them.
+He played college football for the Stanford Cardinals and was signed by the Seahawks as an undrafted free agent in 2011.
+Baldwin is the Seahawks fourth all-time leader in team receptions and receiving yards, second in receiving touchdowns and was selected to the Pro Bowl twice and won Super Bowl XLVIII in 2014 with the team.

 Early life

 Baldwin grew up in Gulf Breeze, Florida.
-He played youth football and ran track in Pensacola, Florida, with future NFL running back Alfred Morris.
-He played football for the Gulf Breeze High School Dolphins.
+He played youth football and ran track in Pensacola alongside future NFL running back Alfred Morris.
+He attended Gulf Breeze High School and played on the school's football team, the Gulf Breeze Dolphins.
 As a senior, Baldwin had 42 receptions for 682 yards (16.2 avg.) with six touchdowns.

-In track & field, Baldwin competed in the jumping events, recording top-jumps of 1.94 meters in the high jump and 6.65 meters in the long jump.
+In addition to football, Baldwin also competed in track and field.
+He competed in the jumping events, recording top-jumps of 1.94 meters in the high jump and 6.65 meters in the long jump.

 College career

-Baldwin played college football at Stanford University from 2007 to 2010.
-He served as a wide receiver and kick returner.
-He led the Cardinal football team in receiving yards and touchdowns his senior year.
+Baldwin played college football for the Stanford Cardinal from 2007 to 2010, serving as a wide receiver and kick returner.
+In his senior year, he led the Cardinal in receiving yards and touchdowns.
 In all four seasons with the Cardinal, Baldwin's head coach was Jim Harbaugh.